Siniša Glavašević: Death

 Glavašević disappeared shortly after this last report.
-He had been beaten and executed by Serbian paramilitary forces, along with hundreds of others between 18–20 November.
+He had been beaten and executed by Serbian paramilitary forces, along with hundreds of others between 18 and 20 November.
 In 1997, his body was exhumed from a mass grave in a nearby farm in Ovčara.
 He was 31 years old.
 Both Glavašević and fellow journalist Branimir Polovina, a native of Ovčara, were featured cases in Amnesty International's 1993-94 Campaign Against Disappearances and Political Killings.
-Polovina’s funeral was held in Zagreb on 11 March 1997.
+Polovina's funeral was held in Zagreb on 11 March 1997.

 Legacy

 In 1992, Matica hrvatska printed Stories from Vukovar (Priče iz Vukovara), a collection of stories by Glavašević.
 English translation of the collection was published in 2011.